fumes/fumes.jekyll/_posts/2019-09-09-love-and-erotic-art-in-bali.md

 His works show it as it is, either bluntly or metaphorically.
 He can show bamboo pole or a squirrel making a hole to a betel nut, but he can also be cruder, like in the 'book' of erotic drawings he made for our prince just to arouse the latter's deflated sexual organ.

-He made the drawings, but it was I who was entrusted with the preparation of the concoctions," he concludes with a laugh, obviously recalling his youth years as a palace attendant, when he was in regular contact with the old artist.
+"He made the drawings, but it was I who was entrusted with the preparation of the concoctions," he concludes with a laugh, obviously recalling his youth years as a palace attendant, when he was in regular contact with the old artist.

 He can show a monkey masturbating with a bamboo pole or a squirrel making a hole in a betel nut, but he can be also cruder, like in the book of erotic drawings he made for the prince just to arouse his deflated organ.